6 Minutes

 Executive Director, Telehealth Network, Community Health Network of Connecticut Holdings, Inc.

-Initial focus on a teleretinal program was based on the challenging HEDIS scores the Centers were experiencing for diabetic annual eye exams.
-Albrecht researched different solutions and ultimately selected Welch Allyn’s RetinaVue care delivery model for CHNCTH to pilot in two centers.
+The initial focus on a teleretinal program was based on the challenging HEDIS scores the Centers were experiencing for diabetic annual eye exams.
+Albrecht researched different solutions and ultimately selected the Welch Allyn RetinaVue care delivery model for CHNCTH to pilot in two centers.
 Following a successful pilot, another seven centers adopted the program over the next 24 months.

 The RetinaVue care delivery model is designed for primary care to help increase diabetic retinal exam compliance and improve patient outcomes and quality measures.
 The model consists of three core components: